-The process that sets the policy for protocol identifiers and the operation of the registries must be accountable to the parties that rely on the protocol identifiers.
+The process that sets the policy for IANA registries and the operation of the registries must be accountable to the parties that rely on the protocol identifiers.
 Oversight is needed to ensure these are properly serving the affected community.

-In practice accountability mechanisms may be defined by contract, memoranda of understanding, or service level agreements (SLAs).
-An oversight body is held accountable to the wider community by different mechanisms, for instance recall and appeal processes.
+In practice accountability mechanisms for the registry operator may be defined by contract, memoranda of understanding, or service level agreements (SLAs).
+An oversight body uses these mechanisms to ensure that these registry operator is meeting the needs of the affected community, but the oversight body is held accountable to the affected community by vastly different mechanisms, for instance recall and appeal processes.

-For protocol parameters [RFC6220], the general oversight over the IANA function is performed by the IAB as a chartered responsibility from [RFC2850] (also see Section 5.4).
-In addition the IAOC, a body responsible for IETF administrative and financial matters [RFC4071], maintains an SLA with ICANN, thereby specifying the operational requirements with respect to the coordination of evaluation, and the maintenance and publication of the registries.
-Both the IAB and the

-IAOC are accountable to the larger Internet community and are being held accountable through the IETF Nomcom process [BCP10].
+For protocol parameters [RFC6220], the general oversight over the IANA function is performed by the IAB as a chartered responsibility from [RFC2850].
+In addition the IETF Administrative Oversight Committee (IAOC), a body responsible for IETF administrative and financial matters [BCP101], maintains an SLA with the current registry operator, the Internet Corporation for Assigned names and Numbers (ICANN), thereby specifying the operational requirements with respect to the coordination, maintenance, and publication of the protocol parameter registries.
+Both the IAB and the IAOC are accountable to the larger Internet community and are being held accountable through the IETF Nomcom process [BCP10].